bjcosta/landscaping/plants/README.md

   * Some specific ones needed for providing shade to fish (Lillies for example)
   * Maybe some are edible?
 What can we do here with edible planting?
   * Some specifically for the frog area (need research on plants for frog ponds in our area)
-  * Take into account height, asthetics etc
+  * Take into account height, aesthetics etc